bloominstituteoftechnology/web-sprint-challenge-authentication-and-testing/README.md

 - [ ] Extract user validation into a separate method and write unit tests for it.
 - [ ] Implement authentication using sessions instead of tokens.
 Build separate auth endpoints & middleware for this to avoid breaking tests.

-## Submission format
+## Submission format ✅✅

-- [ ] Submit via Codegrade by committing and pushing any new changes.
+- [✅] Submit via Codegrade by committing and pushing any new changes.
-- [ ] Create a pull request to merge `<firstName-lastName>` branch into `main`.
+- [✅] Create a pull request to merge `<firstName-lastName>` branch into `main`.
-- [ ] Please don't merge your own pull request and make sure **you are on your own repo**.
+- [✅] Please don't merge your own pull request and make sure **you are on your own repo**.
-- [ ] Check Codegrade for automated feedback.
+- [✅] Check Codegrade for automated feedback.
-- [ ] Check Codegrade on Monday following the Sprint Challenge for reviewer feedback.
+- [✅] Check Codegrade on Monday following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [✅] Any changes pushed after the deadline will not receive any feedback.

-## Interview Questions
+## Interview Questions ✅✅

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

-1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication

+### JWT allow for validation w/o need of shared state (better security) while sessions require shared state to validate/authenticate.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+### Puts a safeguard in place by hashing and validating passwords for us without having to save user's passwords as strings in our databases which would not be secure.

 3. How are unit tests different from integration and end-to-end testing?

+### Unit tests are more pure forms of testing where there is a pure return from a value going in and returning another.
+Integration testing is more testing the functionality between different areas of the code without any outside references.
+End-to-end is like integration but with external resources and can test the whole site.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+### TDD is creating a functional test that expects a passing outcome before the code is written.
+This allows for developmental accountability and will make sure all specifications are being met without over engineering.